machine-learning-exchange/katalog/model-samples/codenet-language-classification/codenet-language-classification.md

 # Overview

-The CodeNet Language Classification model takes in a file (any programming language format) with a computer program / code in it and outputs the detected programming language along with the probability.
+The CodeNet Language Classification model takes a text file of any programming language and classifies the detected programming language along with its probability.

-The model is based on a simple CNN architecture with fully connected flat layers.
-The model files are hosted along with this repository on GitHub.
-More details on the model are in the reference links below.
+The model is based on a simple Convolutional Neural Network (CNN) architecture with fully connected flat layers.
-The code in this repository deploys the model as a web service in a Docker container.

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Training Data | Input Data Format |